 Nowadays people living in an environment characterised by rising prices.
 Therefore there is the need to adjust and adapt to these new conditions through the adoption of a more expedient and efficient means of payment to reduce costs.
 Function and responsibility of the Central Bank is to promote the development of safe and efficient payment systems.
-Any inability to make payments in an economy would have a far reaching and widespread impact on society.
+Any inability to make payments in an economy would have a far reaching and widespread impact on society.- Payment infrastructure.
+The infrastructure for making payments would need to be widened and enhanced to provide the convenient access to electronic payments.
+In addition, solutions need to be developed to enable users to integrate easily with the payment offerings.

-The product range.
+- The product range.
 The range of services would need to be expanded to cater for the different payment needs of consumers and business sectors.

-The pricing framework.
+- The pricing framework.
 The formulation of a transparent and cost-effective pricing framework is important to provide the incentive structure that would spur the adoption of electronic means of payments.

-Consumer awareness.
+- Consumer awareness.
 Programmes need to be implemented to inculcate the behavioral change among consumers.
 There needs to be trust and confidence in the electronic payment systems.

-The standards.
+- The standards.
 The setting of common standards to address the interoperability of systems including standardising the payment messaging format is vital to the wider acceptance of electronic payment.

-Ensure the security and integrity of the payment system which requires the supporting regulatory and legal framework to be in place.
+- Ensure the security and integrity of the payment system which requires the supporting regulatory and legal framework to be in place.

 Mobile phones become the electronic devices offence catch on hands of most Malaysians.
 Given the significant pay-offs from the low cost technologies in accelerating the adoption of electronic payment.
 Mobile phone is identified as one of the delivery channels that should be leveraged on.
 Indeed, payments via text messaging has the potential to grow in importance.
 The high percentage of mobile phone subscriber and the high rate of participation of the population in the banking system are important pre-conditions for the significant use of the mobile phone as an ideal platform for personal payments.
 Indeed, the large mobile subscriber base and the positive transformational effects of mobile banking and payments offer a unique opportunity to open up the financial system to more customers and communities in order to achieve financial inclusion for all segments of our society.